BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 We've made two changes:

 1. We added a third condition, `_New != _Old`.
-This is an extra condition called a comparison that will evaluate to false and stop the rule from executing if the two variables have the same value.
+This is an extra condition called a **comparison** that will evaluate to false and stop the rule from executing if the two variables have the same value.

-2. We defined the action we want the rule to execute.
+2. We specified the action we want the rule to execute.
 When a database is used as an action, we're either adding or removing a fact from the database.
 In this case, the `NOT` means that we're removing the fact `_Old` from `DB_Letters`.

 Let's take a look at what this new version of the rule does when we defined the second fact `"B"`.
 As discussed for the previous version of the rule, it will trigger evaluations with these three combinations of values for `_New` and `_Old`: `("B","A")`, `("B","B")`, and finally `("A", "B")`.